 After building out the entire chatbot conversation workflow, I can now happily say that choosing Continually as an automation solution was the correct option, and here’s why:

 - It's cost-effective.
 Their “Essentials” plan only costs $17 per month, allows for 10,000 page views, offers the option to remove their “Continually” branding from the chatbot itself, and integrates with several applications.
 For comparison's sake, Driftbot’s free plan met almost none of our prerequisites, and their next cheapest plan cost $50 a month.

 - It's user-friendly.
-Continually was one of the chatbot services that advertised their solution was code-free, which meant that anyone could build out a workflow without a developer’s help.
-Not only was the builder extremely easy to navigate as a first-time user, but it offered a number of functionalities that other chatbot builders did not.
+Continually was one of the chatbot services that advertised that their solution was code-free, meaning anyone could build out a workflow without a developer’s help.
+In my experience the builder extremely easy to navigate as a first-time user.

 - It offers a wide array of functionalities.
 Continually’s chatbot solution includes many features and provides users with a lot of flexibility.
 Users can build entirely custom multi-language bots from scratch with Continually’s simple, drag-and-drop user interface, or they can opt to take advantage of a pre-configured bot.
 Site visitors can initiate live chat through the bot via Slack at whatever times you tell the bot your staff is online to answer questions, and the bot can connect to your team’s Google Calendars to automate the process of site visitors booking a meeting with your team.

 - It's flexible.
 The Continually chatbot has a very sleek aesthetic and also allows users to set the bot to communicate with site visitors in a number of ways.
 Including but not limited to name, company, email, and phone capture; multiple-choice, drop-down, and open questions; file uploads, linking to site content, sending GIFs, configuring unique variables (important), and it’s even GDPR-friendly!